 When Malcolm was just six years old, his father died in what has been officially ruled a streetcar accident, though his mother Louise firmly believed Earl had been murdered by the Black Legion.
 The lingering rumors that White racists were responsible for his father’s death were widely circulated and deeply disturbing to young Malcolm.
 As an adult, he would express conflicting beliefs on this unsettling question, a reflection of the trauma.
 Adding to the family’s instability, a man Louise had been dating vanished from her life when she became pregnant with his child in 1937, leading to her nervous breakdown in late 1938 and subsequent commitment to Kalamazoo State Hospital.
 The children were separated and sent to various foster homes, a painful rupture in their lives that would only be healed 24 years later when Malcolm and his siblings secured her release.

 Malcolm attended West Junior High School in Lansing and then Mason High School in Mason, Michigan, initially excelling academically.
 He harbored an aspiration at the time to practice law, a goal that spoke to his keen intellect and desire for justice.
-However, his dreams were cruelly dashed in 1941 when he dropped out of high school after a white teacher delivered a devastating blow, telling him that practicing law was “no realistic goal for a nigger.”
+However, his dreams were cruelly dashed in 1941 when he dropped out of high school after a white teacher delivered a devastating blow, telling him that practicing law was “no realistic goal for a man.”
 This blunt and demeaning dismissal deeply affected him, leading him to conclude, as he later recalled, that the White world offered no place for a career-oriented Black man, regardless of his talent, pushing him onto a different, far more perilous path.

 2. **Criminal Career and Incarceration**Following his premature departure from high school, Malcolm Little embarked on a turbulent seven-year period of his life marked by a variety of jobs, which quickly became intertwined with a dangerous descent into a criminal lifestyle.
 From the age of 14 to 21, he resided with his half-sister Ella Little-Collins in Roxbury, a largely African American neighborhood of Boston.
 This move to a bustling urban environment set the stage for his deep involvement in activities that would define his early adulthood and lead him down a path far removed from his childhood aspirations of academic achievement.